COVID-19 Testing Center

 How many cases are there in Morris County?

-Due to how cases are reported, from medical practitioners to local health departments, then to the state, we do not have a fully accurate count of the number of cases.
+View our estimate of the cumulative cases by town in Morris County.
+However, due to how cases are reported, from medical practitioners to local health departments, then to the state, we do not have a fully accurate count of the number of cases.
 The New Jersey Department of Health has an interactive dashboard that gives a rough estimate of the number.

 I’m having trouble coping, what can I do?